ubk-labs/oracle/.github/CONTRIBUTING.md

 # Contribution Guidelines

 👋 Welcome, and thanks for your interest in contributing!
-This repository hosts an open source implementation of the **IOracle** interface.
+This repository hosts an open source implementation of the **IUBKOracle** interface.
 The contract is meant to serve as a canonical on-chain pricing layer used in decentralized financial applications.
 We value clean code, reproducible tests, and transparent collaboration.